The Amityville Horror (2005 film): Production

 Although the film is set on Long Island, it was shot in Chicago, Antioch, Buffalo Grove, and Fox Lake, Illinois, and in Salem and Silver Lake, Wisconsin.
-The house used is a real 1800s home that was temporarily converted to add the famous quarter moon "eye" windows.
-The house is in Salem at 27618 Silver Lake Road.
-The movie facade cost $60,000.
-After production the movie facade remained on the house for a while and was eventually carefully removed.
-The famous quarter moon "evil eye" windows were preserved in sections of the walls which still have the movie bedroom wallpaper on the inside and siding with old looking movie paint on the outside.
-The windows were in good shape but were "aged" to match the house using peeling paint.
-In 2017 an estate sale was held at the movie mansion and the famous quarter moon "eye" windows, which had been in the attic since filming, were sold.
+The house's address was changed to 412 Ocean Avenue as opposed to 112, likely to deter anyone from attempting to visit the real house.
+The home used in the film, 27618 Silver Lake Road in Salem, is a real 1800s home that was temporarily converted to add the famous quarter-moon "evil eye" windows.
+The movie facade installed on the house cost $60,000, and remained on the house for some time after production.
+The quarter-moon windows were preserved in sections of the walls, which still have the bedroom wallpaper from the movie on the inside, and siding with intentionally old-looking paint on the outside.
+At the time of their removal, the windows were in good shape but appeared "aged" due to the peeling paint used to make them match the house.
+In 2017, an estate sale was held at the filming house, and the quarter-moon windows, which had been in the attic since filming, were sold.
 The buyer lives in the same neighborhood and has the windows on display.

 MGM claimed the remake was based on new information uncovered during research of the original events, but George Lutz later claimed nobody ever spoke to him or his family about the project.
-When he initially heard it was underway, his attorney contacted the studio to find out what they had in the planning stages and to express Lutz's belief they didn't have the right to proceed without his input.
+When he initially heard it was underway, his attorney contacted the studio to find out what they had in the planning stages and to express Lutz's belief they did not have the right to proceed without his input.
 Three letters were sent and none was acknowledged.
 In June 2004, the studio filed a motion for declaratory relief in federal court, insisting they had the right to do a remake, and Lutz countersued, citing violations of the original contract that had continued through the years following the release of the first film.
 The case remained unresolved when Lutz died in May 2006.